StopMalwareContent/Extension/.github/ISSUE_TEMPLATE/report_a_bug.md

 ---
 name: Report a bug
 about: Use this template to report bugs in the extension.
-title: "[Bug] (put a title for the bug here)"
+title: "(put a title for the bug here)"
 labels: bug
-assignees:
-  - Nitrrine
+assignees: Nitrrine
-  - KTrain5169

 ---

 **Describe the bug you are experiencing:**